 Having a good conscience >> God is my conscience

 important is our conscience?
 It is imperative!
-Our conscience is not the same
+Our conscience is what we use

-and the power to overcome, we are no longer conscious of the sin.
-The
+with the gift of His grace we are no longer conscious of sin.
+Our

-relationship between God and us has been mended through the blood of His
+relationship with God mended through the blood of His cross, the sins of the

 (252j) Trinity